NCSC-NL/log4shell/.github/ISSUE_TEMPLATE/software.md

 ---

-Thank you for your contribution to the software list.
-We are receiving a lot of information. **Please file a PR instead of an issue** if you can.
-[Learn how](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files).
+**Please file a PR instead of an issue** if you can.
+See https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files.
+Thanks for your contribution!